radliff/PersonalWebsite/README.md

 - **Project Showcase**: Detailed descriptions of the projects I've worked on, including code snippets and live demos.
 - **Interactive Elements**: Smooth transitions, hover effects, and dynamic content.
 - **Contact via LinkedIn**: Visitors can connect with me through my [LinkedIn profile](https://www.linkedin.com/in/your-profile).

+> **Note**: This website is currently optimized for desktop viewing.
+Mobile optimization is planned for future updates.